 Northwest Tap Connection Instructors

-Shaina was born in Seattle, WA.
-She has studied all types of dance but her main focus is tap dancing.
-She studied under the Dr. Darrlyn Smith.
-Currently she is a teacher at Northwest Tap Connection.
-She has performed at many venues: Minneapolis Tap Festival, Chicago Human Rhythm Project, and Tap City: The New York City Tap Festival, LA Tap Festival, and Seattle’s Annual Dance This: 2003 – 2006, Intiman’s Theater Black Nativity and Dancing with the Stars.
+Shaina was born and raised in Seattle, WA.
+She started dancing at Martin Luther King Elementary at the age of 8 under Dr. Darrlyn Smith.
+At age 9, she received a scholarship to Pacific Northwest Ballet through the first Dance Chance Program where she continued with the school for 4 years.
+Although she has studied all types of dance, her main focus is Tap.
+She has performed at many venues: Minneapolis Tap Festival, Chicago Human Rhythm Project, Tap City: The New York City Tap Festival, LA Tap Festival, Tapology Festival, Floripa Tap Festival (Brazil) and Seattle’s Annual Dance This: 2003 – 2006.
+She was in the case of Intiman’s Theater Black Nativity for 2 years and appeared on Dancing with the Stars along with Savion Glover.

 Pamela Yasutake (Performer - Choreographer - Instructor) recently made her Broadway debut in the original cast of "Shuffle Along, Or , The Making of the Musical Sensation of 1921 and All That Followed".
 Directed by George C. Wolfe and choreographed by Savion Glover, the critically acclaimed production received ten 2016 Tony Award Nominations including Best Musical.